Blendify/blender-manual/blender_docs/manual/grease_pencil/properties/layers.rst

    See :doc:`Compositing </compositing/introduction>` for more information.

-Lock material
+Disallow Locked Materials Editing
    Avoids editing locked materials in the layer.
-When disable, any material can be edited even if they are locked in the material list.
+When disabled, any material can be edited even if they are locked in the material list.